 What factors determine how much I will lose when I sell my ring?

-There are several factors that determine how much you can sell your diamond ring for compared to what you paid.
+There are several factors that determine how much you can sell a diamond ring for compared to what you paid.
 Where you purchased it; the year it was purchased; and whether you paid cash or financed it are three important factors.

 Where the Diamond Ring was Purchased